MateuszBronclik/AboutMe/README.md

 - 👋 Hi, I’m @MateuszBronclik
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in app development
 - 🌱 I’m currently learning c#.Net
 - 💞️ I’m looking to collaborate on projects that will allow me to learn how to code
 - 📫 How to reach me - mateuszbronclik@gmail.com